Orange-OpenSource/casskop/website/docs/3_configuration_deployment/1_customizable_install_with_helm.md

 ```

 :::warning
-If you delete the CRDs then :
-It will delete **ALL** Clusters that has been created using these CRDs!!!
+If you delete the CRDs then it will delete **ALL** Clusters that has been created using these CRDs!!!
 Please never delete CRDs without very very good care
 :::